WenlingDing/takeaway/README.md

 Takeaway
 ==

+Django Milestone project.<br>
-Project is for an online takeaway service.
+Project is for an online takeaway service.<br>
-Website is designed for hungry users to easily view a wide selection of food to select and to make payment as intuitive and quick and easy as possible.
+Website is designed for hungry users to easily view a wide selection of food to select and to make payment as intuitive and quick and easy as possible.<br>
-.

 UX
-==
+--
 The main idea is to allow a user to make a food selection quickly and make a checkout for payment.
 Feature – Accounts app
 --
-As a customer user, I want to be able to register an account so that I can make orders As a customer user, I want to be able to login to an account so that I can make orders As a customer user, I want to be able to logout to an account so that I end my order session Feature – Takeaway app
+As a customer user, I want to be able to register an account so that I can make orders As a customer user, I want to be able to login to an account so that I can make orders As a customer user, I want to be able to logout to an account so that I end my order session

+Feature – Takeaway app
 --

 As a customer user, I want to be able to view all food items even if I am not login so that I know the food items available As a customer user, I want to be able to search food items by name so that I can search for a particular food item As a customer user, I want to be able search food by food categories so that I can search for a particular food item from a category